Pausing to Prioritize

 I am in awe of how you work in and through all things.

-Now, as I enter into the new year, I pray for wisdom and discernment in the choices and decisions I will make.
+Now, as I look ahead, I pray for wisdom and discernment in the choices and decisions I will make.

 Direct my steps and walk with me each day so that my life will reflect you.